openMetadataInitiative/openMINDS_documentation/docs/instance_libraries/terminologies/UBERONParcellation.rst

    :@id: https://openminds.ebrains.eu/instances/UBERONParcellation/frontalCortex
    :@type: https://openminds.ebrains.eu/controlledTerms/UBERONParcellation
-   :definition: 'Frontal cortex' is a cortex of cerebral lobe.
-It is part of the frontal lobe.
+   :definition: Is a cortex of cerebral lobe.
+Is part of the frontal lobe. [auto-generated from properties of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0001870) ('is_a' and 'relationship')]
-   :description: Anterior portion of the frontal cortex, lying anterior to the central sulcus in humans.
-It is bounded by the parietal cortex posteriorly and the temporal cortex laterally.
+   :description: Anterior portion of the neocortex, lying anterior to the central sulcus in humans.
+It is bounded by the parietal cortex posteriorly and the temporal cortex laterally. [definition of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0001870)]
    :interlexIdentifier: http://uri.interlex.org/base/ilx_0104449
    :knowledgeSpaceLink: https://knowledge-space.org/wiki/UBERON:0001870#frontal-cortex-1
    :name: frontal cortex